venkspr/oow19/lab1.md

 ![img](assets/LabGuide100-f9530cdb-20190829225248630.png)

-**Important : Since we are sharing the instance, please use the following convention to preventing confusion.**
+**Important : If you using a shared the instance, please use the following convention to preventing confusion between applications.**

 **Application Name:  (FirstName)(Last Initial) eg. JohnS **